 There was a platter of smoked fish, some wonderful homemade sausages cooked in a rich tomato paste and the lightest puffs of deep fried pastry filled with cheese

-I avoided eating the fried eggs with staka cream from chania and because of an aversion to eggs, couldn’t even bring myself to take a photograph!
+I avoided eating the fried eggs with staka cream from Chania and because of an aversion to eggs, couldn’t even bring myself to take a photograph!
 But those hardcore egg-lovers raved about this rich, molten dish.
-That is of course, the best thing about this way of eating – there’s something for everyone and you can afford to order a wide selection of dishes to share with each of the small plates prices between £5 and £8.
+That is, of course, the best thing about this way of eating – there’s something for everyone and you can afford to order a wide selection of dishes to share with each of the prices of the small plates between £5 and £8.

 We had the chance to try a few of the chef’s specials too – my personal favourite, the meltingly tender lamb shank which came with a large pot of orzo pasta.